Yes, there are timeframes.

-You have 120 days to apply for a review with your agency.
+You have 120 days to apply for review with your agency.

-'When' 120 days starts depends on what you want reviewed.
-The 120 days is calculated from the date of the:
+'When' the 120 days starts depends on what you want reviewed.
+The 120 days may be calculated from the date of:

 Your agency's review of these matters is called an agency primary review.